Recovery is a journey that does not end when patients finish active treatment.

 During addiction treatment, individuals in recovery learn skills and acquire tools to help avoid using drugs and alcohol.
 Yet those new habits take time to take root and become permanent.
 Establishing healthy habits that will become lifelong practices takes commitment and attention.
 Aftercare/Continuing Care provides opportunities through peer networks to practice and strengthen those skills, to explore challenges, to celebrate victories and to give and receive advice from others walking a similar path.

 Another factor contributing to relapse is that many patients with addiction disorders also struggle with co-occurring conditions such as anxiety, depression, bipolar or post-traumatic stress disorder.
 Underlying issues that led to the addiction may take longer to resolve than the length of active addiction treatment.
 Treating and managing these illnesses may require long-term or even lifelong care.
-Aftercare/Continuing Care helps keep patients in contact with the Recovery Keys team, so we can provide support in continuing to work through these issues, manage other mental health conditions and be alert to any signs of struggle.
+Aftercare/Continuing Care helps keep patients living in Jacksonville and St. Augustine, Florida in contact with the Recovery Keys team as often as needed, so we can provide support in continuing to work through these issues, manage other mental health conditions and be alert to any signs of struggle.

 Relapse PreventionBecause of the power of addictive substances such as alcohol, opioids and methamphetamine, and the often deep and profound changes that recovering addicts must make to stay sober, relapse after addiction treatment is a common occurrence.
 Despite their best intentions, emotions, stress, depression or anxiety often causes individuals to slip back into destructive patterns of thinking or behavior that lead to substance use again.

 Through Aftercare/Continuing care, Recovery Keys works to prevent relapse by providing ongoing support through individual therapy, group therapy and counseling.
 This support is key to helping individuals in recovery stay the course and remain abstinent.